return42/sphkerneldoc/linux_src_doc/include/linux/mcb_h.rst

 Members
 -------

-bus_list
-    internal list handling for bus code

 dev
     device in kernel representation

 bus
     mcb bus the device is plugged to

-subordinate
-    subordinate MCBus in case of bridge

 is_added
     flag to check if device is added to bus